nathanhastings412/tech508_python/Notes/README_2.md

 - Automate interactions with cloud services and infrastructure
 - Used with various tools and platforms
 - Used to retrieve and manipulate data in external systems and services

+### Collections

+Lists
+- lists AKA arrays allow you to create a list of objects
+- can contain different data types
+- are index based

+Dictionaries
+- dictionaries aka hashmap or map
+- based on {key, value} pairs
+- give a particular key to a dictionary that it will use to store out information
+- dictionary keys will often be string values
+- the values that they store can be any data types

+List
+- to create a list you must use []
+- , separates items in a list
+- single data types are ideal and most common
+-